quixio/template-clickstream/Aggregation Service/README.md

-# Sample template
+# Aggregation service

-[This project](https://github.com/quixio/quix-samples/tree/main/python/empty) is a template for developing Quix Code Samples with Python.

-## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.
+This service reads data from the 'enrich data' topic, performs aggregations, and writes the results to Redis.
+These aggregations are then consumed by a Streamlit dashboard for visualization and analysis.

 ## Environment variables

-This code sample uses the following environment variables:
+The code sample uses the following environment variables:

-- **VariableName**: {Description of the variable}
-- **input**: {Description of the variable}
+- **input**: This is the input topic
-- **output**: {Description of the variable}

-## Requirements/prerequisites (optional)

-{This will contain any external resource needed to run this sample and the instructions to get them.}

-## Contribute

-Submit forked projects to the Quix [GitHub](https://github.com/quixio/quix-samples) repo.
-Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.

-## Open source

-This project is open source under the Apache 2.0 license and available in our [GitHub](https://github.com/quixio/quix-samples) repo.

-Please star us and mention us on social to show your appreciation.
+- **redis_host**: This is the host for Redis
+- **redis_port**: This is the port for Redis
+- **redis_password**: This is the password for Redis